matthewwall/weewx-sftp/README.md

 # weewx-sftp

-> Copyright 2016-2020 Matthew Wall
-> Distributed under terms of the GPLv3
+> Copyright 2016-2020 Matthew Wall, Distributed under terms of the GPLv3

 Generator for weewx that uploads data using sftp.
 Copy everything from a designated local directory to a remote directory, using the sftp protocol.